Multibit-Legacy/multibit/README.md

 To run MultiBit from these artifacts you can follow the instructions [provided on the main MultiBit website](https://multibit.org/help.html)

+### MultiBit contains cut down JREs so is a large clone

+The MultiBit installers contain cut down JREs so the project clone is quite large.
+(100 to 200 MB).

 ### Custom configuration

 MultiBit is quite flexible and has several features only accessible to power users through the configuration file.
 This